Diocese of Honolulu: 1831 to 1840

-The American Congregationalist missionaries in Hawaii were alarmed at the growth of Catholicism in the islands.
+The American Congregationalist missionaries in Hawaii were soon alarmed at the growth of Catholicism in the islands.
 They influenced Kaʻahumanu to persuade King Kamehameha III to enact repressive policies against Catholics.
 The king expelled Bachelot and Short in 1831 and banned other priests from entering the Kingdom.
-After the priests' departure, many Native Hawaiian converts complained of being imprisoned, beaten and tortured.
+After the priests' departure, many Native Hawaiian converts were imprisoned, beaten and tortured.
 Commodore John Downes of the United States Navy intervened on the converts' behalf with Kamehameha III, stopping the mistreatment.

 In 1835, Vicar Apostolic Étienne Rouchouze and Bachelot dispatched Brother Columba Murphy, a Picpus religious brother, to Hawaii to evaluate the situation.
 Kamehameha II allowed Murphy to enter the kingdom since he was not a priest.
 After several months, Murphy left to report to his superiors.

-In 1836, Bachelot sent Reverend Arsenius Walsh to Honolulu to continue Murphy's work.
+In 1836, Bachelot sent Arsenius Walsh to Honolulu to continue Murphy's work.
 Kamehameha III initially refused Walsh's entry, but a French naval officer persuaded the king to let him stay.
 Kamehameha III also agreed to permit the Picpus Fathers to work freely in Hawaii so long as they only ministered to foreigners.

 In April 1837, Bachelot and Short sailed into Honolulu, thinking that they were now allowed back.
 However, two weeks later, the Hawaiian government forced them back on their ship.
 The American and British consuls, with the assistance of the Royal Navy and the French Navy, forced Kamehameha III to allow Bachelot and Short to disembark.
 In July 1839, the French Navy frigate Artemise sailed into Honolulu Harbor.

 Fearing a French assault, Kamehameha III issued the Edict of Toleration in July 1839, granting religious freedom to all Catholics in Hawaii.

 1840 to 1846

-Shortly after the Edict of Toleration was issued, Rouchouze arrived in Honolulu with three Picpus priests, including the previously exiled Reverend Louis Maigret.
+Shortly after the Edict of Toleration was issued, Rouchouze arrived in Honolulu with three Picpus priests, including the previously exiled Louis Maigret.
 The priests broke ground on Our Lady of Peace in Honolulu, the first permanent church in Hawaii, in 1840.
 As an act of reconciliation, Kamehameha III had donated land for the church.

 During the groundbreaking mass, 280 Native Hawaiian catechumens received the sacraments of baptism and confirmation.
-For the rest of 1840, devotees harvested large blocks of coral off the Oahu coastline to build the future Cathedral Basilica of Our Lady of Peace.Rouchouze commissioned the construction of mission churches and schools.
+For the rest of 1840, devotees harvested large blocks of coral off the Oahu coastline to build the future Cathedral Basilica of Our Lady of Peace.

+Rouchouze commissioned the construction of mission churches and schools.
 He imported a printing press to Honolulu to produce missals and hymnals in the Hawaiian language.
+Two French priests arrived in 1840 at Kailua-Kona in the Big Island to evangelize the Hawaiians.
+They started St. Michael the Archangel Parish, the first parish in that city.

 St. Raphael's Parish was established on the Island of Kauai in 1841, the first Catholic church thereIn January 1842, Rouchouze set sail to France to recruit more Picpus priests and brothers to serve in Hawaii.
 However, his ship was lost at sea.
-In 1846, the first Catholic priest arrived on the island of Maui.
+In 1846, the first Catholic priest arrived on the island of Maui.That same year, Maria Lanakila Parish was erected in Lahaina.